indievox-inc/iNDIEVOX-Dataset/README.md

 ## Intro

-iNDIEVOX open datasets, you can play machine learning algorithm with these datasets.
+iNDIEVOX open datasets, you can play machine learning algorithms with these datasets.

+## Datasets

-## Algorithm and Feature Extraction
+## Algorithms and Feature Extraction

+We play algorithms like [Gaussian SVM](https://en.wikipedia.org/wiki/Support_vector_machine) and [Ridge Regression](https://en.wikipedia.org/wiki/Tikhonov_regularization) to train data from the datasets.
+The algorithm library we use is [Fuku-ML](https://github.com/fukuball/fuku-ml), and feature extraction library is [PyAudio](https://github.com/jleb/pyaudio).

 ## Made From These Datasets